Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 The current open-tyndp project aims to adapt PyPSA-Eur to the specific needs of the TYNDP process.
 All the code is openly available in the project repository: open-tyndp.
 Currently, the workflow implements the reference grid data for both the electricity and hydrogen networks and solves the network with the default PyPSA-Eur demand.

-As any open-source repository, you can get the code, contribute using pull-requests, reports issues and submit feature requests.
+As any open-source repository, you can get the code, contribute using pull requests, report issues and submit feature requests.

 Load example data#

-For this workshop, we have prepared networks that can be explored immediately:
+For this workshop, we have prepared networks, dated to the 9th of April 2025, that can be explored immediately:

 • pre-network: The network prepared by the workflow before solving it.